-$^{^{\}circ}$ Approximate fees for one lecture course, as of 2006-2007 - subject to change.
+$^{^{\}circ}$ Approximate fees for one lecture course, as of 2007-2008 - subject to change.
 Does not include books and supplies.
 Other fees may apply.
 Fees for international students are higher.

 Semester 1 September - December

 ANTH 101 Introduction to Socio-Cultural

 Anthropology

 CRIM 103 Introduction to the Criminal Justice

 System

 ENGL 103 Composition and Style

 FNST 100 An Introduction to the World View of

 First Nations People

 HIST 103 History of Canada to 1867

 Semester 2 January - April

 ANTH 102 Introduction to Physical Anthropology and

 Archaeology

 ENGL 107 Literature and Composition: First Nations

 Literature

 FNST 101 First Nations Studies II

-GEOG 101 Sense of Place: An Introduction to Human

-Geography

-GEOG 103 Economic Geography
+GEOG 202 The Surface of the Earth

+HIST 104 History of Canada since 1867

 Semester 3 September - December

 ENGL 219 Contemporary First Nations Authors

+(not offered in 3rd semester)

 or ENGL 220 Children's Literature: First Nations

-Authors
+Authors (not offered in 3rd or 4th

+semesters)

-FINE 110 TBA
+FINE 110 Not offered 2008-2009

-HIST 205 History of BC
+HIST 205 History of BC (not offered in 3rd semester)

 Two UT electives

 Semester 4 January - April

 ENGL 219 Contemporary First Nations Authors

+(not offered in 3rd semester)

 or ENGL 220 Children's Literature: First Nations

-Authors
+Authors (not offered in 3rd or 4th

+semesters)

 GEOG 205 The Evolution of the Cultural Landscape

+(not offered in 4th semester)

-HIST 211 Local History
+HIST 211 Local History (not offered in 4th semester)

 NURS 205 Introduction to First Nations Health

+11010 200 introduction to 1 hot Pations Treatm

 One UT elective